pockerman/tech3java/README.md

 # tech3java

-This is my humble attempt to code in Java...
+This is my  Java playground...

 ## Applications Map